- Points: 17 // S. Carolina, 3/8/15

 - Siblings include Kevin, Darius, Ariel and Payton Reynolds.

 - Ariel played basketball at the University of Utah.

 - Jordan's high school coach, Sandy Dickerson, spent her prep days at Springfield High School, alma mater of UT teammate and fellow Oregonian Mercedes Russell.

-- Majoring in business administration.
+- Majoring in recreation and sport management.

 - Recipient of the Marion D. Hoppe Winners' Circle Scholarship.